jaequery/jasis/README.md

 ### What's the story?

 Jasis was inspired by Padrino.
 But due to their lack of updates and support, I decided I need to start my own without adding any too much syntatic sugars to an incredibly minimal Sinatra.

+### What is Jasis?

+This is the core of Jasis:

+1. No more black magic (you should know how everything that gets loaded)
+2. Less way of doing things the better (less files, less methods, less everything)
+3. Keep things stupidly simple (no more crazy class structures, only simple and straight forward approach)
+4. Light-weight boilerplate (needs to be fast and performant)
+5. 1-step setup and 1-step deploy